kenschultz64/gogospelnow/README.md

 - **Expanded API Support:** Integrate with major cloud AI providers including OpenAI, Groq, xAI (Grok), Mistral, and Custom OpenAI (compatible endpoints), in addition to local Ollama models.
 - **History:** Translation history logging.
 - **Offline Capable:** Works completely locally (Internet required only for setup and Google Cloud TTS).
+- **Universal Translator (Reverse Translation):** Can translate from any of the ~86 supported source languages back into English, allowing English speakers to understand foreign-language sermons.

 ---